>

 The issue, here, is a direct reflection of the language of the Reformed prolegomena: the ultimate and therefore perfect archetypal theology is identical with the divine mind—all other theology is, at best, a reflection of this archetype, a form of ectypal theology.
 Ectypal theology in the human subject (in all systems of theology!) is not only finite and reflective but also limited by human sinfulness and by the mental capacities of the theologian.165 The human author of theology, thus, has little intrinsic authority.
 If theology is to be authoritative, its source (other than the mind of the theologian) must carry authority with it.
 That source cannot be the divine archetype, but it must stand in a more direct relation to that archetype than any utterly human effort: the doctrine of inspiration leads, therefore, in many of the orthodox systems, directly to the doctrine of the authority of Scripture.

 Muller, Richard A. Post-Reformation Reformed Dogmatics: The Rise and Development of Reformed Orthodoxy; Volume 2: The Cognitive Foundation of Theology.
 2nd ed.
 Grand Rapids, MI: Baker Academic, 2003.
 Print.
 Page 261.
+[Emphasis is mine.]

 Now, as this relates to the issue of biblical inspiration and biblical inerrancy/infallibility, I would like to raise the problem of textual criticism, reasoned eclecticism, and presuppositional apologetics.
 I will delve more into this issue in future posts.
 However, for now I would like to ask a few questions.
 If the original autographs are only a reflection of the archetypal knowledge of God and can only be known through ectypal reflection and condescension to the human level, and if we do not have the original autographs, does it not follow that there are at least two problems with the doctrine of biblical inspiration and biblical inerrancy?
 First of all, if we do not have the original autographs, we are left with either a reasoned eclectical reconstruction of the autographs by way of a fallible "science" of textual criticism, or we are left with an equally reasoned reconstruction of the autographs from the extant Byzantine majority texts.
 Thus, both the critical eclecticism and the reasoned Byzantine text reconstruction are based on some form of textual criticism.
 Both positions argue that the Masoretic Text of the Old Testament and the Textus Receptus of the New Testament are flawed.

-So that logically means that no manuscript extant today are without error.
+So, that logically means that no manuscripts extant today are without error.
 How then can a theoretical biblical inerrancy exist at all?
 Logically, it must be as unknowable as God's archetypal knowledge.
 In that case, Bart Ehrman's argument that the autographs cannot be reconstructed must be true.
 James White has argued that the autographs are available in the critical apparatus of the eclectic editions of the Greek New Testament.
-But does this not lead to a form of relativism where the informed reader of the critical editions of the Greek New Testament pick and choose which variant is the original?
+But does this not lead to a form of relativism where the informed reader of the critical editions of the Greek New Testament picks and chooses which variant is the original?
 Absolute truth is unchanging, yet we have a constantly changing series of translations based on an ever-changing eclectic Greek New Testament.
 And, as Maurice Robinson has noted, the reasoned eclectic approach often stitches together disparate fragments to produce a text that does not exist in any extant manuscript of any kind.
 The options keep changing from one variant to the next in a constant flux of possibilities, which leads to relativism, not certainty.

 But is there another option?
 Gordon H. Clark proposed that Scripture is the axiom of Christianity.
 Without the Bible there is no basis for Christianity at all.
 But more about this in a future post.